LukasBut/Springboard-Projects/5.3.2 Mode Analytics Case Study/README.md

 combinations of activity and non-activity of users) we have to try and find patterns across all users and then see if any variables correlate with 'active users'.

-2. The Users table (*tutorial.yammer_users*) has columns '*activated_at*' and '*created_at*', using which we can group the amount of new users created and the number of activated users each week to see if there was a noticable decline in activated users or disparity in the 2 values not seen during the other weeks.
-If so, having calculated the average amount of engagements of users' in their first week after having their accounts activated, we multiply that by the number of users whose accounts were not activated to see if that number can account for the drop in engagement.
+2. The Users table *tutorial.yammer_users* has columns *activated_at* and *created_at*, using which we can group the amount of new users created and the number of activated users each week to see if there was a noticable decline in activated users or disparity in the 2 values not seen during the other weeks.
+If so, having calculated the average amount of engagements of users in their first week after having their accounts activated, we multiply that by the number of users whose accounts were not activated to see if that number can account for the drop in engagement.
 If so, then it's very likely that the cause in the drop was due to un-activated user accounts.

-3. Using the 'created_at' column we can test our hypothesis of new hires getting Yammer accounts and tracking their engagements week by week to see if a noticeable proportion stopped engaging during the week (28th July-4th August).
+3. Using the *created_at* column we can test our hypothesis of new hires getting Yammer accounts and tracking their engagements week by week to see if a noticeable proportion stopped engaging during the week (28th July-4th August).
 If so then it's likely our hypothesis is true.

 4. Though we have no data on this, in a real life scenario we could get this information on broken product features or faults and hence recommend